NIME-conference/cookbook/Officers/paper_template.md

 - What about metadata, thinking about indexing, etc.
 - Do we need documents that can be printed (as PDF)?
 - Can we open for integrated peer reviewing processes (Authorea-style)?
+- Can we open for translations to other languages than English (Wikipedia-style)?
+- Can we open for "lean publishing"?
+- How do we think about "number of pages"?
+Word count as limit?
+- How can we allow for version control and DOIs?

 ## Links